HERA-Team/CHAMP_Bootcamp/Lessons/IntroPython/README.md

 This lesson combines content from both the Introductory and Advanced Python tutorials.
-The material presented here is based on the [Software Carpentry Tutorial](http://swcarpentry.github.io/python-novice-gapminder/index.html), but with different topics emphasized in an attempt to better prepare the student for HERA-related work.
+The material presented here is based on the [Software Carpentry Tutorial](http://swcarpentry.github.io/python-novice-gapminder/index.html), but with different topics emphasized in an attempt to better prepare the student for HERA-related work given the time constraints.

 ## Notes for Students
 You should work through the [Software Carpentry Tutorial](http://swcarpentry.github.io/python-novice-gapminder/index.html),